 So, make a promise this year to stand around outside eating more delicacies from food trucks (c'mon, try the lengua) – and drinking our wine with it.
 Unless you're like my brother, you won't regret it (and if you are like him, find a truck close to a gas station, public library, or something).

 We wrote this blog a while ago.
 But recently we released a canned Sauvignon Blanc, a perfect 250 ml format for you to take to your favorite food truck and sip on inconspicuously.
-If you order from us, the shipping is included.

 Comments will be approved before showing up.